 - The Kerala curry is versatile, and you can customize it by changing or omitting hard-to-find ingredients like curry leaves or substituting the potatoes with your choice of vegetable.

-💡 Tips for Kerala Style Chicken Curry
+🧂 Ingredients You’ll Need for Kerala Chicken Curry

 Here are some tips for getting the best results when making South Indian chicken curry: